Peter E. Bort

 Peter earned his law degree from Georgetown University Law Center in 1984.
 He also holds a Spiritual Counseling Certification from the University of Santa Monica.

-Having practiced family law for more than 30 years, Peter began shifting his practice toward exclusively collaborative approaches in 2010.
+Having practiced family law for more than 35 years, Peter began shifting his practice toward exclusively collaborative approaches in 2010.
 He is actively involved the International Academy of Collaborative Professionals (IACP), a community of legal, mental health and financial professionals working together to create client-centered processes for conflict resolution.
-For the past seven years, Peter has been a member of Collaborative Law Professionals of Southeastern Pennsylvania, a team-based practice group of professionals who share a vision for balanced and lasting solutions for their clients.
+For the past thirteen years, Peter has been a member of Collaborative Law Professionals of Southeastern Pennsylvania, a team-based practice group of professionals who share a vision for balanced and lasting solutions for their clients.

 Awards and Recognition

 Peter has been rated as “Distinguished” by Martindale-Hubbell Peer Review Ratings, an honor based on his professional achievements and high ethical standards.
-On Avvo, Peter has more than 65 reviews and holds a 10/10 rating, and he received the Avvo Client Choice Award.
+On Avvo, Peter has more than 75 reviews and holds a high rating, and he received the Avvo Client Choice Award.
 His peers and past clients have great things to say about his character and practice; this outstanding feedback and appreciation continue to drive his firm’s success.

 Personal and Community Life